Norfolk Chamber Music Festival–Yale Summer School of Music

 Chamber Choir + Choral Conducting Workshop

 Jeffrey Douma, Professor in the Practice of Choral Music at the Yale School of Music, directs a workshop for advanced singers and choral conductors accompanied by an outstanding chamber ensemble.
 Repertoire includes music from the Renaissance to brand-new works of the 21st century.
-The week culminates in a concert held in the acoustically superb Music Shed, where conductors have the opportunity to direct instrumental and choral ensembles.
+The week-long workshop culminates in a concert held in the acoustically superb Music Shed, where conductors have the opportunity to direct instrumental and choral ensembles.

 Each conducting applicant must be accepted as a singer first.
 All accepted conductors sing in the Workshop’s chamber choir.
 Singers invited to the Workshop will receive an Ellen Battell Stoeckel Fellowship covering the full cost of tuition, housing, and meals.
 Conductors receive a Fellowship covering the cost of housing and meals.